-\ In 2019-20, schools were closed to in-person learning from March 16 to the end of the school year due to the COVID-19 pandemic.
-In 2020-21, schools were closed to in-person

-- 1. Reported suspensions and expulsions for a school year may include suspensions and expulsions carried over from the previous school year. - 2.
+- \ In 2019-20, schools were closed to in-person learning from March 16 to the end of the school year due to the COVID-19 pandemic.
+In 2020-21, schools were closed to in-person learning for extended periods, with one-third of students choosing virtual learning for the school year. - 1.
+Reported suspensions and expulsions for a school year may include suspensions and expulsions carried over from the previous school year. - 2.
 Suspension and expulsion rates for a school year may include students who came to TDSB schools after October 31st when the total enrolment number was taken and used for calculating the rates. - 3.
 Including expulsions carried over from the previous year - 4.
 SAL: Supervised Alternative Learning - 5.
 Percentages may not add up to 100 due rounding.